schubergphilis/mercury/README.md

     $ curl http://localhost:9001/backend -H 'Content-Type: application/json'

 ## Checks
-There are 2 checks which you can execute, and implement them in your monitoring system
+There are a few checks which you can execute, and implement them in your monitoring system

-Checking the Global Load balancing
+Checking all of the Global Load balancing and cluster nodes in a single check

 ```
     $ mercury -config-file /etc/mercury/mercury.toml -check-glb
     OK: All checks are fine!
 ```

-Checking the Backend nodes
+Checking all of the Backend nodes

     $ mercury -config-file /etc/mercury/mercury.toml -check-backend

+You can seperate the checks using additional parameters
+* Checking a specific pool/backend
+    $ mercury -config-file /etc/mercury/mercury.toml -check-backend -pool-name example_https_443 -backend-name www_example_com

+* Checking the Cluster nodes specificly
+    $ mercury -config-file /etc/mercury/mercury.toml -check-glb -cluster-only

+* Checking a specific glb entry
+    $ mercury -config-file /etc/mercury/mercury.toml -check-glb -dns-name www.example.com

 Exitcodes are nagios/sensu compatible:
 0. All is fine